smithy-security/smithy/docs/designs/policy-enricher.md

 ### API changes

-Currently the API dracon uses supports only the following fields in a raw
+Currently the API smithy uses supports only the following fields in a raw
 finding:

 ```proto